OpenDSU/docssite/pages/concepts/DSU Mounting (RFC-006).md

 # DSU Mounting (RFC-006)
 {: .no_toc }

+{: .accepted }
+The proposal has been accepted and has an implementation.

 **Document Maintainers: Andi Gabriel Tan 2022.
 List of other contributors in Annex.
 1.**